Best Copycat Starbucks Banana Bread Recipe (Super Moist)

 If you’d like to make it extra special, spread on some coconut jam (kaya) for a tropical twist, or drizzle with homemade condensed milk for a creamy, indulgent finish.

-FAQs about Copycat Starbucks Banana Bread
+Copycat Starbucks Banana Bread FAQs

 The secret is using very ripe bananas along with sour cream (or yogurt).
 The extra moisture from these ingredients keeps the bread soft and tender, even days after baking.